 General Industrial Hydraulics

 For typical industrial hydraulic systems operating on HLP mineral oil at 5–20 MPa and 40–80°C, standard NBR 70 Shore A is the correct choice.
-It balances cost, availability, and performance.
-Specify HNBR if peak temperatures reach 120°C or if the fluid contains aggressive sulfur additives.
+It balances cost, availability, and performance:

 Mobile Hydraulics

-Construction and agricultural equipment experience wide temperature ranges, contamination, and vibration.
-NBR 90 Shore A is common for rod seals in excavators and loaders because it resists extrusion and abrasion from dirt ingress.
-For modern equipment using biodegradable fluids, specify high-ACN NBR or FKM.
+Construction and agricultural equipment experience wide temperature ranges (−30°C cold start to +100°C operating), contamination (abrasive dust and particles), and vibration.
+NBR 90 Shore A is common for rod seals in excavators and loaders because it resists extrusion from particulate contamination and abrasion from dirt ingress.
+For modern equipment using biodegradable fluids (HETG/HEES per EU environmental directives), specify high-ACN NBR or FKM.

 Aerospace Hydraulics

-Aircraft hydraulic systems use phosphate ester fluids (Skydrol) and operate at pressures up to 21 MPa with temperature extremes from −54°C to +135°C. FKM or specialty ethylene propylene compounds are required.
+Aircraft hydraulic systems use phosphate ester fluids (Skydrol) and operate at pressures up to 21 MPa with temperature extremes from −54°C to +135°C. FKM or specialty ethylene propylene compounds are required — NBR is incompatible with Skydrol and fails immediately.
 Aerospace O-rings must meet SAE AMS-R-83485 or MIL-PRF-83461 specifications, with full batch traceability and testing documentation.
+For cold-soak sealing at −54°C, FKM GFLT grades (low-temperature FKM, TR10 to −25°C) or EPDM grades meeting cold-soak requirements are specified.

 Marine and Offshore Hydraulics

 Seawater exposure, high humidity, and corrosion-resistant fluids create unique challenges.
 HNBR is preferred for its excellent seawater resistance and compatibility with both mineral oil and some synthetic fluids.
-Specify corrosion-resistant metal housings and avoid standard NBR in submerged or splash-zone applications where ozone and seawater accelerate degradation.
+Standard NBR degrades in sustained seawater and ozone (coastal environments have elevated ozone) — specify HNBR or FKM for marine exterior hydraulic applications.
+For subsea hydraulic systems (ROVs, subsea production equipment), HNBR or FKM with verified seawater immersion compatibility per NACE TM0297 is specified.

 Gland Design for Hydraulic O-Rings